tc-imba/canvas-auto-rubric/README.md

 ![Access Token](docs/access_token.png)

 It is `Yy8WeJFndZ2oeorbQ3K0TMJ98u4l5QvftTe1YQgaemFVfxvNsLexSSja7SYx6hgX`.
-Please keep this key secret, do not give to anyone else because it have the whole access to your canvas account.
+Please keep this key secret, do not give to anyone else because it can provide the whole access to your canvas account.
+You need to save this key somewhere because

 > Once you leave this page you won't be able to retrieve the full token anymore, you'll have to regenerate it to get a new value.